Pay rates and salaries

 - The average full-time salary for bachelor degree graduates in 2018 was $65,691 (2019 AAGE Employer Survey).

-- Search Grad Jobs and Dollars for graduate salaries from your area of study.
+- See the Hays salary guide for graduate salaries from your area of study.

 For private household jobs